 Because of its popularity, the daylily is available in a staggering array of colors and growing habits.
 They’re forgiving of most forms of maltreatment and thrive on minimal attention.

-Establishing and growing daylilies is an excellent starting project for the beginner, and finding a unique or quirky hybrid species is a feather in the hat for more experienced gardeners.
+Establishing and growing these spectacular beauties is an excellent starting project for the beginner, and finding a unique or quirky hybrid species is a feather in the hat for more experienced gardeners.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.